Skip links

 • Acted for a leading investment bank at the Federal Court in one of the country’s largest bond disputes valued at RM170million

-• Acted for a Malaysian businessman in an international arbitration revolving a RM160 million shareholder dispute against a Norwegian oil & gas MNC
+• Acted for a Malaysian businessman in an international arbitration at the AIAC revolving a RM160 million shareholder dispute against a Norwegian oil & gas MNC

 Intellectual Property Law

-• Acted for a Malaysian oil & gas company at the Federal Court against a UK-based MNC in a patent dispute involving mobile offshore production units valued at RM160 million
+• Acted for a Malaysian oil & gas company at the High Court against a UK-based MNC in a patent dispute involving mobile offshore production units (Kingtime International Ltd & Anor v Petrofac E&C Sdn Bhd [2018] MLJU 1840)

-• Acted for a world-renowned Malaysian nasyid singer at the Federal Court against a leading fashion retailer for passing off a celebrity’s name unlawfully in the textile market
+• Acted for a renowned Malaysian nasyid singer at the Federal Court against a leading fashion retailer for passing off a celebrity’s name unlawfully in the textile market (Mohammad Hafiz bin Hamidun v Kamdar Sdn Bhd [2021] 4 MLJ 878)

 • Malaysia’s National Representative, International Bar Association Young Lawyers’ Committee (IBA-YLC)